-Upon completion of the operation, the person that initiated the request must upload to E-Comply all documentation related to the completion of the work and items provided for in the contract (e.g. catalog, photos, articles, LinkedIn posts, etc.; if the participation was a contribution in kind, this must include a copy of the hand-over of the project, reporting of the action in the annual report or brochure of the beneficiary organization, etc.).
+Upon completion of the operation, the person that initiated the request must upload to E-Comply all documentation related to the completion of the work and items provided for in the contract (e.g. catalog, photos, articles, LinkedIn posts, etc.; if the participation was a contribution in kind, this must include a copy of the hand-over of the project, reporting of the action in the annual report or brochure of the beneficiary organization, etc.

-8. Ostensible commitment
+8. Declared commitment

-Each Manager (Head of Department and above or any employee with a function code > 60 in countries where this repository is applicable), each corporate officer, as well as all members of the audit, legal and purchasing sectors must sign a written personal undertaking in which they undertake to comply with and ensure compliance with the law applicable to their scope and with the Compliance Documentation.
+Each Manager (Head of Department and above or any employee with a function code of 60 or more in countries where this repository is applicable), each corporate officer, as well as all members of the audit, legal and purchasing sectors must sign a written personal undertaking in which they acknowledge they will comply with and ensure compliance with the law applicable to their scope and with the Compliance Documentation.